loopwerk/loopwerk.io/content/mentor/index.md

 # Mentorship Program

 # Mentorship Program
 Since January 2021 I am offering a Mentorship Program, where using one-on-one video calls, screen sharing and pair programming I will help you level up as a **web developer**.
-This Mentorship Program is completely free; I donate a few hours every week to help underprivileged people from the developer community.
+This Mentorship Program is **completely free**; I donate a few hours every week to help underprivileged people from the developer community.

-From 2021 to 2023 this Mentorship Program was focused on iOS development, but since 2024 I refocused back on the open web and as such the Mentorship Program will also focus on web development -- specifically HTML, CSS, JavaScript, TypeScript, Svelte and SvelteKit, Python, Django and Django REST Framework.
+From 2021 to 2023 this Mentorship Program was focused on iOS development, but in 2023 I refocused back on the open web and as such the Mentorship Program is now also focused on web development -- specifically HTML, CSS, JavaScript, TypeScript, Svelte and SvelteKit, Python, Django and Django REST Framework.

 Please note that I do not use React, I am not a fan of React, and I cannot give support on React code and projects.